JJU115/Java-Chess/README.md

 All .class, .png, and .htm files are neceessary to run the program.
 You may compile the files yourself provided you have the proper software or use the pre-compiled CLASS files in a JRE.

+All .class files and the Supplemental directory as a directory must be in the same directory at execution time.

 The largest GUI in this program is 1200 x 1050 pixels.

 New features and updates are planned.